 Put the Lecture outline on the screen, circle the group up front around it and let them pick items for prayer.
 Each person picks an item, reads it out oud and then prays for it.
 When he is done another person randomly follows the same procedure.
 Cover as much there is interest or as time permits.

 Pass-out material instructions

+Give each participant a copy of the outline

 Practical assignments